Learn about internship opportunities available to those majoring in Biology.

 Siena Heights University biology majors have interned at the University of Wisconsin-Madison, Colorado State University, and Indiana University, for instance.
 Students are granted stipends and, in many cases, assistance with housing and travel.
 Local internships and co-ops are also possible.

-SHU Biology students Maria Butler and Joseph Lemanski were awarded research internships in the summer of 2011.
+Former SHU biology students Maria Butler and Joseph Lemanski were awarded research internships in the summer of 2011.
 Butler conducted her research in Turkey studying the responses of the European honeybees to different odors, including alcohol.
 Lemanski spent his summer in Texas examining the effects of the 2010 British Petroleum oil spill on the deep-water organisms in the Gulf of Mexico.